developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/NativeTabbar/index.md

 layout: guide.html
 ---
 ## Overview
 The NativeTabbar methods allow multiple instances of the webview to appear in separate tabs.
 On Android, the tabs are true Native Tabbar controls, giving the application a native look and feel.
 On Windows Mobile/CE there are no visible tabs.
 An application can employ either a Tabbar or a Toolbar, but should not attempt to do both simultaneously.
 An app can switch between tabs programatically, as shown in the [Nativetabbar Tutorial](../../tutorial/nativetabbar).

-#### `IMPORTANT:`
-#####<u>The remove() method is no longer supported in this API</u> (EB 2.5 and higher).
+#### `IMPORTANT:` In EB 2.5 and higher, the `remove()` method is no longer available.

 -----